Convergence#

 exit_waves[:5].show(explode=True, common_color_scale=True, figsize=(12, 6));

 To make the comparison quantitative, we obtain the diffraction spots.
-We convert the abTEM object to an Xarray DataArray to use its more powerful generic data manipulation tools, the abTEM AxisMetadata is converted to coordinates.
+We convert the abTEM object to an Xarray DataArray to use its more powerful generic data manipulation tools, and the abTEM AxisMetadata is converted to coordinates.

 spots = (